 Santeon's strength is that hospitals openly and transparently share and discuss outcomes, working methods and experiences, which fosters open discussions and allows people to learn from each other.
 With this approach, the seven hospitals have managed to significantly improve their outcomes in recent cycles.
-However, as more data are made available, we will be able to draw better comparisons and learn more.
-Would it not be great if hospitals could not only compare themselves to their immediate neighbours in the future, but could learn from the best hospitals in the Netherlands or even the best clinics in the world?
-Organisations such as Perined and ICHOM can play an important role in this.
+More data are made available, we will be able to draw better comparisons and learn more.
+Ideally, the ambition is not only to facilitate the sharing of outcomes with near neighbours, but potentially nation- and, perhaps one day, worldwide.Organisations such as Perined and ICHOM can play an important role in this.